 There are three online course options you can choose from to obtain the Oregon ATV Safety Education Card:

-1-The FREE Oregon Parks and Recreation ATV Safety Education Course; or,
+1-Go to www.FreeStateParksATVCourse.org for the FREE Oregon Parks and Recreation ATV Safety Education Course, or

-2-Fresh Air Educators, Inc., Ontario Canada www.ATVcourse.com adds professional narration and animation.
+2-Fresh Air Educators, Inc., Ontario Canada www.ATVcourse.com/usa/oregon adds professional narration, animation and video.

 3- Kalkomey Enterprises, Inc., Dallas TX www.offroad-ed.com/oregon/ adds professional narration, animation and video.

 All three courses provides safety tips for riding in Oregon's dunes, desert and forests as well as training on trail etiquette, riding ethics and environmental concerns.

 These courses are the only options for obtaining the new ATV Safety Education Card that is required for all operators of quads and motorcycles.
 Once obtained, the ATV Safety Education Card is good for life.